prakhar8922/flutter-APP1/README.md

-# flutter_application_1
+# flutter E-Commerce App

-A new Flutter project.
+This is a Flutter e-commerce app with an attractive user interface, allowing users to add products from a pre-given list and remove them from the cart.
+The app supports both light and dark themes and is supported on both android and ios devices.

-## Getting Started
+## Features
-This project is used to make an attractive and easy to use interface e-commerce app that can be run on both android and ios devices with full support in both light and dark mode.
-Given below image is the home page of the app running in dark mode.
+1) Attractive user interface
+2) Add products to cart from a pre-given list
+3) Remove products from the cart
+4) Supports both light and dark themes

 ![Screenshot_1650300721](https://user-images.githubusercontent.com/92254361/163843917-c0dc2c45-2771-4570-bb05-81f77e7ebfb0.png)